sanskarfc/tez/README.md

+# Tez

-# Tez can be used to Speed Read Large Volume of Text in Short Amount of Time
+Tex can be used to Speed Read Large Volume of Text in Short Amount of Time

-instructions to install and run the app:
+Instructions to install and run the app:

 ## Installing